Theodore “Ted” James Nicholas, 88, of Fort Lauderdale Florida, fell asleep in the Lord!

 lieu of flowers, donations may be made to St. Demetrios GOC

-To plant a tree in memory of Theodore J. Nicholas, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Theodore J. Nicholas, please visit our tribute store.